 LEO VILLAREAL

 Please join us in the West Room for a special evening with contemporary New York artist Leo Villareal, in support of his upcoming monograph with the Monacelli Press.
+He will be joined by curator Molly Donovan.

-Using code, Villareal programs abstract installations of light in space.
+Using code, Leo Villareal programs abstract installations of light in space.
 His innovative practice explores the restrictions of grids, but also the poetry of chance and the unpredictability when different systems converge.
 The discussion will center around his extraordinary body of work that spans two decades, how light can define a sense of place, as well as Minimalism in the 21st Century.

 Villareal’s iconic installations include Illuminated River (2019), which joins nine central-London bridges to illuminate the Thames with subtly shifting light patterns; The Bay Lights (2013), an unforgettable artwork on the San Francisco-Oakland Bay Bridge, set to return in 2025; and Multiverse (2008), one of his earliest three-dimensional works, and a staple at the National Gallery of Art for more than 16 years.